Here are the classes we offer — singles and couples are always welcome in any class!

 Pre-requisites: high level of confidence with right Turning Waltz at a range of tempos and previous experience with left turning Waltz.
 Any Waltz level 3 class or instructor permission

-Waltz 4: The 34th Airborne Division — Advanced
+Waltz 4: The 34th Airborne Division — The Mazurka Waltzes

-Prerequisite: Solid confidence with Right Turning Waltz and any two Waltz 2 classes or instructor permission
+Prerequisite: Comfort with clockwise (right) Turning Waltz or instructor permission